BryanTheLai/StackRAG-Backend/docs/pmf.md

 ### 4.2.
 Future Evolution (Towards a "Digital Finance Analyst"):

 *   **Enhanced Structured Extraction:** Handle wider variations in PDF layouts, complex tables, footnotes.
+If contracts are ingested, extract key terms for `Revenue Recognition` inputs.
-*   **Cross-Document Relational Analysis:** Link data across multiple statements (e.g., track an asset from B/S through cash flow impacts).
+*   **Cross-Document Relational Analysis & Intelligent Temporal Mapping:** Link data across multiple statements and over time (e.g., track an asset from B/S through cash flow impacts over different periods, map fiscal periods intelligently).
-*   **Deterministic Calculations (Tool Use):** Reliable financial ratio calculations, variance analysis (Actual vs. Budget if budgets are ingested) using structured data.
+*   **Deterministic Calculations (Tool Use):** Reliable financial ratio calculations, `variance analysis` (Actual vs. Budget if budgets are ingested), and `flux analysis` (period-over-period changes) using structured data.
 No AI for the math itself.
 *   **GenAI for Narrative & Interface:**
     *   Natural Language Querying of extracted structured data and textual context.
-    *   Drafting variance explanations or report summaries based on structured data and contextual notes.
+    *   Drafting variance/flux explanations or report summaries based on structured data and contextual notes.
     *   *Not* for performing core calculations or replacing human judgment on accounting rules.
 *   **Integration Hub:** API-first approach for seamless data flow to/from spreadsheets, QuickBooks, Xero, FP&A tools.
-*   **Predictive Insights (Long-term):** Anomaly detection, cash flow modeling based on historical extracted data.
+*   **Predictive Insights (Long-term):** Anomaly detection, cash flow modeling, assistance with `budget forecast` inputs, and high-level `Monte Carlo simulations` for scenario analysis based on historical extracted data and user-defined assumptions.
+*   **Very Long-Term Scope Expansion (Beyond Core Statements):** Potential future capabilities in areas like `Expense Management`, `Procurement & Vendor Management`, and `Accounts Payable Automation` if the product broadens significantly from its initial focus.

 ### 4.3.
 Non-AI "Schlepy" Fixes to Complement: